Music Chords TheoryChord theory, structure and progressions

 We look at the definition of a music chord, the different types of music chords, and the intervals used to make up these chords.

-You will find a brief summary of each category below with links that will take you to comprehensive pages relating to each topic including reference material which is free to download.
+Below is a brief summary of each category with links to comprehensive pages relating to each topic including reference material which is free to download.

 - what is a music chord?